ECCDetect/ECCDetect/README.md

 After training, you can evaluate ECCDetect on VID val dataset.

 Before following steps, you should run **Emqx**  in docker to support the communication between edge and cloud container.
-The command is (We use 21001 as port mapping in our shell file):
+The command is:

 ```
 $ docker run -d --name ecc_broker -p {YOUR_EMQX_PORT}:1883 emqx/emqx:v4.1.1